jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 The student upon completion of Lab 6 should have achieved the following objectives:

 * A tour of the Jalapeno platform and high level understanding of how it collects and processes data
+* Familiarity with Kafka and Kafka's command line utilities
 * Familiarity with the ArangoDB UI and the BMP/BGP data collections the system has created
 * Familiarity with Arango Query Language (AQL) syntax
 * Familiarity with more complex Arango shortest-path and graph traversal queries